Investing in local organizations that change lives

 OATH - Open Arms Thankful Hearts

-OATH works with clients and physicians to provide assistance with filing necessary paperwork to obtain medications through the Pharmaceutical Assistance Program.
+OATH provides free assistance to the uninsured/underinsured to help them obtain medications through the Pharmaceutical Assistance Program.

 - The Purple Door (formerly Women's Shelter of South Texas)

-Ronald McDonald House Charities of Corpus Christi provides a comfortable home away from home for families who must travel to fulfill their children’s healthcare needs.
+Ronald McDonald House Charities South Texas provides a comfortable home away from home for families who must travel to fulfill their children’s healthcare needs.

 The Salvation Army of the Coastal Bend provides a food pantry, transistional housing, and recreational activities for both individuals and families.

 The San Patricio County Adult Literacy Council provides one-on-one and small group tutoring in reading, writing, communication skills, ESL, citizenship and GED preparation for adults in San Patricio County.